After years of propagandizing, neo-Nazi Frazier Glenn Miller is accused of a triple murder. The violence was a long time coming.

 The Thursday before the Sunday shooting spree, Miller stopped at the Aurora, Mo., home of 55-year-old Geraldine Perry to check on their business raising and selling French bulldogs for as much as $2,000 per puppy.
 “He’s just been a great friend,” Perry said of Miller.
 “We don’t talk no politics.”

 They met through Perry’s late husband, Frederick, a former Klansman.
 “He was racist,” Perry said.
 “I’ll tell you that right up front.”
-When her husband died in 2010, Perry was flat broke.
+When he died in 2010, Perry was flat broke.
 The pantry was empty, the electricity shut off.
-Miller, she said, came to her rescue.
-Miller paid her bills and got her into the dog business.
-“If it wasn’t for him,” she said, “I wouldn’t have a roof over my head right now.”
-He bought the dogs, the food, covered the vet bills.
+Miller, she said, got her into the dog business, “which kept a roof over my head.”
+He bought the dogs, the food, paid the vet bills.
 She helped him care for the animals and kept the female at her house.

-Miller stopped by that Thursday to see if the dog, Bella, was ready to mate.
+Miller stopped by that Thursday to see if the dog was ready to mate.
 She was and Miller said he would return in a few days.
 “The next thing I know I see him on the TV,” she said.

 A couple of days after that, her telephone rang.
 It was Miller, calling her from jail.
 “First time he called, first thing out of his mouth was, ‘Geraldine, do you hate me?’” she recalled him asking.
 “What could I tell the man?
 He’d done me nothing but right.
 I told him, ‘I don’t hate you.
 How could I?’
 I do despise what he done.
 How could anybody not despise that?
 But I love you.”